 The late 1920's and 1930's saw a great number of Coca-Cola bottling plants being built across the country.
 Learn about architecture of these small town icons.

 the evolution of the coca-cola logo

-The interesting journey that the Coca-Cola logo has taken over the years can help you date your Coca-Cola items.
+From a simple type font to the elaborate spencerian script logo we know today - the interesting journey that the Coca-Cola logo has taken over the years can help you date your Coca-Cola item.

 The answer is very rarely, if ever.
 Learn more about the Hutch bottle and full depth case time frames, and learn why finding a case that actually held hutch bottles is a lot harder than one might think.

 Coca-Cola's first glass

 in the beginning — the straight sided glass

 Some little known marketing and manufacturing information about the first marked soda fountain glass used to serve Coca-Cola.

 why are coca-cola bottles green?

 The term "Coke Bottle Green" has become a common color designation that most everyone immediately understands.
 Exactly how did this color come about, and how did it become the standard for the world's favorite soft drink.